gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 ## State

-We’ve talked [earlier](#reconciliation) about identity and how element’s conceptual “position” in the tree tells React whether to re-use a host instance or create a new one.
+We’ve talked [earlier](#reconciliation) about identity and how an element’s conceptual “position” in the tree tells React whether to re-use a host instance or create a new one.
 Host instances can have all kinds of local state: focus, selection, input, etc. We want to preserve this state between updates that conceptually render the same UI.
 We also want to predictably destroy it when we render something conceptually different (such as moving from `<SignupForm>` to `<MessengerChat>`).

 **Local state is so useful that React lets *your own* components have it too.** Components are still functions but React augments them with features that are useful for UIs.
 Local state tied to the position in the tree is one of these features.